2. Material Accounting policies

 (iii) Impairment of non-financial assets

 The Company reviews at each reporting period whether there is any indication that an asset may be impaired.
 If any such indication exists, the company estimates the recoverable amount of the asset.
 If such recoverable amount of the asset or the recoverable amount of the cash generating unit to which the asset belongs is less than its carrying amount, the carrying amount is reduced to its recoverable amount.
-The reduction is treated as an impairment loss and is recognised in the Standalone Statement of Profit & Loss.
+The reduction is treated as an impairment loss and is recognized in the Standalone Statement of Profit & Loss.
 If at the reporting period, there is an indication that there is change in the previously assessed impairment loss, the recoverable amount is reassessed and the asset is reflected at the lower of its recoverable amount and the carrying amount that is determined, net of depreciation, had no impairment loss been recognized for the asset in prior years.

 Recoverable amount is the higher of fair value less costs of disposal and value in use.
 In assessing value in use, the estimated future cash flows are discounted to their present value using a pre-tax discount rate that reflects current market assessments of the time value of money and the risks specific to the asset for which the estimates of future cash flows have not been adjusted.

-An assessment is made at the end of each reporting period to see if there are any indications that impairment losses recognised earlier may no longer exist or may have come down.
-The impairment loss is reversed, if there has been a change in the estimates which has the effect of increasing the asset's recoverable amount since the previous impairment loss was recognised.
-If it is so, the carrying amount of the asset is increased to the lower of its recoverable amount and the carrying amount that has been determined, net of depreciation, had no impairment loss been recognised for the asset in prior years.
-After a reversal, the depreciation charge is adjusted in future periods to allocate the asset's revised carrying amount, less any residual value, on a systematic basis over its remaining useful life.
-Reversals of Impairment loss are recognised in the Standalone Statement of Profit and Loss.
+An assessment is made at the end of each reporting period to see if there are any indications that impairment losses recognized earlier may no longer exist or may have come down.
+The impairment loss is reversed, if there has been a change in the estimates which has the effect of increasing the asset’s recoverable amount since the previous impairment loss was recognised.
+If it is so, the carrying amount of the asset is increased to the lower of its recoverable amount and the carrying amount that has been determined, net of depreciation, had no impairment loss been recognized for the asset in prior years.
+After a reversal, the depreciation charge is adjusted in future periods to allocate the asset’s revised carrying amount, less any residual value, on a systematic basis over its remaining useful life.
+Reversals of Impairment loss are recognized in the Standalone Statement of Profit and Loss.

 (iv) Investment in Subsidiary